prasadsatyam9799-cyber/pages/blueprint.md

 ## Current Plan

-I have just finished integrating Google Tag Manager into the application.
-My next step is to create a more robust and feature-rich application.
-I will start by adding a search bar to the home page that allows users to search for a specific location.
-I will also add a weather forecast section that displays the weather for the next few days.
-Finally, I will add a map that displays the current weather conditions for the entire world.
+I will improve the `health.html` page by:

+1.  **Improving the visuals:** I will create a new CSS file, `health.css`, and link it to `health.html`.
+I will then add a more modern design, including a better color palette, custom fonts, and a "Back to Top" button.
+2.  **Adding interactivity:** I will make the sections collapsible and add smooth scrolling.
+3.  **Refactoring the sections into a reusable Web Component:** I will create a new JavaScript file, `health.js`, and define a new custom element, `<health-section>`.
+This will make the code cleaner and easier to maintain.
+4.  **Adding a navigation link to `health.html` from `index.html`:** I will add a link to the new page in the main navigation menu.